 Hong Kong put in place a legislative framework for implementing AEOI in 2016.
-Furthermore, the Department has developed the AEOI Portal to facilitate reporting financial institutions to fulfil their obligations related to AEOI.
+Furthermore, the Department has developed the AEOI Portal to facilitate reporting financial institutions to file their Financial Account Information Returns and fulfill other obligations related to AEOI.
+In 2020-21, compound penalties were imposed on four reporting financial institutions for their failure to submit Financial Account Information Returns on time.